Agriculture

 The vertical farming market is still in its growth phase.
 A range of factors, like urban farming trends, sustainable agriculture practices and rising food demand, is boosting it.
 In simple words, urban farming in India refers to producing food in cities.

-In 2022, the vertical farming market was worth $42.2 million, and it is projected to increase to $187.9 million by 2030.
-During 2023-2030, it is forecasted to grow at a rate of 20.5%.
+In 2022, the vertical farming market was worth $42.2 billion, and it is projected to increase to $246.96 billion by 2030.
+During 2023-2030, it is forecasted to grow at a compound annual growth rate of 21.50%.
 Arable land is limited in India and has been declining over the years.
 Vertical farming optimises land use to cultivate more crops in less space than traditional farming.

 Top Vertical Farming Companies in India